Down loads are available below this explanation.

 There are a variety of activities listed below that have been selected to practice various grammatical forms.
-When you click on the title it will bring you to a site that will provide you the materials or a pdf file that can be printed to make cards the size of business cards.
+Click where indicated and you will be able to get a download.
 In some cases the cards give two phrases that involve a sequence.
 You may read them if your child is a nonreader.
 The child will put the two phrases together using connecting words such as before, after, when and while.
 In some cases words can be added or the word “it” should be used to avoid duplication in the sentence.
 In all activities, the child is striving to make an appropriate sentence that would be used in everyday language.

 Click on the bullet items to reach downloads.
 You may feel free to use any of the activities for children on your caseload, in your classrooms, or your individual child.
-They are not meant to be copied for commercial purposes or moved in their entirety to another site.
-You may link here.
+They are not meant to be copied for commercial purposes or moved to another site.